This story has been updated. It was originally published on June 1, 2020.

-Video-calling smartphone apps let you share your face with anyone, anywhere, for free.
-All you have to do is maintain a strong connection: Download the latest version of your favorite video-calling app, use it on the strongest available cellular or Wi-Fi network, and shut down any other apps that might steal valuable bandwidth.
+Video call apps for your smartphone let you share your face with anyone, anywhere, for free.
+All you have to do is maintain a strong connection: Download the latest version of your favorite video call app, use it on the strongest available cellular or Wi-Fi network, and shut down any other apps that might steal valuable bandwidth.

 Even if you already follow this general advice, you may not be aware of all the behind-the-scenes features within free programs like Zoom, FaceTime, Google Duo, Skype, Facebook Messenger, and Snapchat.
-We’ve rounded up 18 of our favorite tips for improving your video calls on these apps.
+We’ve rounded up 18 of our favorite tips for improving your experience with your favorite video call apps.

 Make sure you’re looking your best

 Zoom can show you a preview of your feed before you join a video chat, which is handy for catching any problems with your appearance (or spotting any discarded laundry in the background) before you go live.

 In the mobile app, tap Settings, then Meeting, to find the Always Show Video Preview option.
 In the apps for Windows and macOS, click the cog icon (top left) and then Video to make sure you always see a preview.
 This should ensure that your webcam is pointed in the right direction, at least.

 [Related: How to put video calls on your TV]

 Virtual backgrounds are undoubtedly one of Zoom’s most entertaining features, letting you take your call from a beach, the bridge of the Starship Enterprise, or anywhere else you’ve got a photo of.
 In fact, it works with videos too, so you can have a scrolling background if you want one.